 - Indicate how much time is allocated for each story.

 - Indicate priority if needed.
 If a client needs to release a high-fidelity prototype soon, give the highest priority to the main functions.
-Use cases will help you to find out which user stories form the base of the product.
+Use cases will help you find out which user stories form the base of the product.

-- Clarifying user stories from a technical point of view (do not include technical features in the story!), for example, how the product’s bugs should be displayed and processed.
+- Clarify user stories from a technical point of view, for example, how the product’s bugs should be displayed and processed (but do not include technical features in the story!).
 Usually, it’s a product owner who sets technical requirements and acceptance criteria.

 - Using epics for tasks.
 Break them into substories.

 - Using stories that were not approved by a customer group representative.
-Hold focus groups, ask for a consultation.
+Hold focus groups, and ask for a consultation.

-- Disaggregating low priority epics into user stories.
+- Breaking low-priority epics down into user stories.
 The chances are that it will be a waste of time.